Coagent Networks Revisited: Practical Insights From Our Theory

-As supported by our experiments, we hypothesize that this change ensures that the action value functions $Q_{\pi_o}(s,a)$ of the lowest options do not get too much larger than those of their parents, as the target includes the action value of the parent instead of the option itself.
+Going further, we implement a similar change to ``$(\text{higher parent terms})$'' where any $\max_a Q_{\pi_{o'}}(s^{(t)},a)$ is replaced by $Q_{\pi_{\text{parent}(o')}}(s^{(t)},o')$ for any $o'$ in the path to root for $o$ (line \ref{UpdateCriticsParentTarget} of \cref{UpdateAndHelperFunctionsTabular}).
+As supported by our experiments, we hypothesize that this ensures that $Q_{\pi_o}$ for the lowest options $o$ do not get too much larger than those of their parents, as the target includes the action value of the parent instead of the option itself.
 Hence termination probability drops in a less dramatic way, allowing the higher options to learn enough to be able to play their role as a value target and stabilize the learning.
-Eventually, this allows us to obtain models with longer lasting options and good performance.
+Eventually, this allows us to obtain models with longer lasting options (\cref{sec:optlengthandtermtemp,appsec:more_on_exp}).
+A similar improvement for $Q_{\beta_o}$ is discussed in \cref{appsec:more_on_exp}. \begin{rmk} Viewing the parent as a target network is also motivated by studying more deeply the crucial difference between a simple FON model $\left < 1,1 \right >$ vs $\left< 1\right> $.
+As theoretically justified in \cref{FON_app} and experimentally confirmed, $\left < 1,1 \right >$ turns out to be an AC model which is soft-updated using a value target network (the parent) with rollout at a learnable rate (determined by the termination function of the child).
+This also explains why in other hierarchical networks, such as HAC, it is unnecessary to use a target network.
+On the other hand, $\left< 1\right> $ is exactly a vanilla AC model. \end{rmk}